 Sending standard SMS or MMS messages is impossible without a SIM card.
 These texts use the same communication channel as making calls.
 Mobile service providers that offer Wi-Fi calling may also transmit text the same way.
 Some internet-based calling services offer text messaging without a SIM.

 However, you can use apps to send messages with an active internet connection.
 WhatsApp is the world’s most popular messenger app, but many other apps have capabilities and better privacy.

 Some examples include:

-This isn’t the complete list, but you can take a look at the best messaging apps that I reviewed which allow you to text with WiFi.
+This isn’t the complete list, but you can look at the best messaging apps I reviewed, which allow you to text with Wi-Fi.

 Can You Use Mobile Data Without a SIM Card?

 Mobile data requires a SIM card, regardless of which way you want to slice it.
 This is because this data gets sent over your mobile service’s network – not Wi-Fi.
 Hence, you won’t use mobile data if you do not have a SIM card.

 Many mobile network providers offer data-loaded SIM cards.
 This data plan offers options to pay for a top-up or a recurring subscription.
 These SIM cards will not allow you to make calls or send text messages (SMS or MMS).
 However, this will enable you to connect to the internet using mobile data without needing a Wi-Fi connection, tether, or hotspot.